 Our alumni have gone on to accomplish remarkable things, garnering—in recent years—the National Book Award, The Yale Younger Poets Award, the Whiting Award, the Rona Jaffe Foundation Writers' Award, the Agnes Lynch Starrett Prize, the Lambda Literary Award, and many other honors.
 Their work has appeared in acclaimed venues such as The New Yorker, and been anthologized in collections such as The Best American Short Stories and The Best American Poetry.
 Their books have also been published by some of the most celebrated imprints and presses in the country, including Scribner, Riverhead, Viking, and the University of Chicago Press.
 (Here is an incomplete list of books by our alumni.)
 Many alumni have taught and championed literary arts in universities and underserved schools and assumed prominent leadership positions in diverse community organizations, publishing houses, businesses, universities, and writing programs.

-All of this said, we do not measure the achievements of our program simply by what we collectively produce as artists, or garner in terms of recognition.
+All of this said, we do not measure the achievements of our program simply by what we collectively produce or achieve, or garner in terms of recognition.
 Rather, we like to think of our endeavor as a communal effort to push back against the darkness of intolerance and injustice—to give voice to those experiences and perspectives that might otherwise be silenced, and to embody and value those practices that speak to the importance of empathy and compassion in the world.
 We as faculty members ask our MFA students, just as we ask ourselves, to become involved in literacy, literary, and artistic outreach programs both in Southeastern Michigan (particularly Ann Arbor and Detroit) and elsewhere.
 We are committed both to forging a sense of community within our program, and to connecting this community to the larger world that surrounds us.

 Thank you for your interest, and good luck with your own writing!

-Director, Helen Zell Writers' Program
+Director of the Helen Zell Writers' Program